Turbine engine air used for air-conditioning and pressurization is generally called?

 Prepare for the ASA Cabin Atmosphere Control System Test.
 Study with flashcards and multiple choice questions, each with hints and explanations.
 Ace your exam today!

-The term used to refer to turbine engine air that is utilized for air-conditioning and pressurization is "bleed air."
-This air is extracted from the engine's compressor section and is essential in various aircraft systems, including environmental control systems and cabin pressurization.
+The term used to describe turbine engine air utilized for air-conditioning and pressurization is "bleed air."
+This refers to compressed air that is extracted from various stages of the engine's compressor section.
+Bleed air is essential for various aircraft systems, including environmental control systems that regulate cabin pressure and temperature, as it is already at high pressure and temperature, making it suitable for these applications.

 Subscribe